vinayakg/vinayakg.github.io/_posts/2020-06-18-Managing-SSL-Certificates.md

 Applicable only if you are hosted on AWS and you have certificates created with ACM.

 You can use `aws acm` to find the certificate you need.
-If you dont have `aws cli` installed, head [here](https://aws.amazon.com/cli/) and get started
+If you don't have `aws cli` installed, head [here](https://aws.amazon.com/cli/) and get started

 ```bash
 aws acm list-certificates --certificate-statuses "ISSUED" "PENDING_VALIDATION" | jq '.CertificateSummaryList[] | select(.DomainName == "vinayakg.dev") | .CertificateArn'